Machine learning with neural networks: Introduction

 \chapter{Introduction}

-The term {\em neural networks} refers to networks of neurons in the mammalian brain.
-Neurons are its fundamental units of computation.
-In the brain they are connected together in networks to process data.
-This can be a very complex task, and the dynamics of neural networks in the mammalian brain in response to external stimuli can therefore be quite intricate.
-Inputs and outputs of each neuron vary as functions of time, in the form of so-called {\em spike trains} , but also the network itself changes.
-We learn and improve our data-processing capacities by establishing reconnections between neurons.
+The term {\em neural networks} historically refers to networks of neurons in the mammalian brain.
+Neurons are its fundamental units of computation, and they are connected together in networks to process data.
+This can be a very complex task.
+The dynamics of such neural networks in response to external stimuli is therefore often quite intricate.
+Inputs and outputs of each neuron vary as functions of time in the form of spike trains , but also the network itself changes over time: we learn and improve our data-processing capabilities by establishing new connections between neurons.

-Neural-network algorithms are inspired by the architecture and the dynamics of networks of neurons in the brain.
-Yet the algorithms use neuron models that are highly simplified, compared with real neurons.
-Nevertheless, the fundamental principle is the same: artificial neural networks learn by reconnection.
+Neural-network algorithms for machine learning are inspired by the architecture and the dynamics of networks of neurons in the brain.
+The algorithms use highly idealised neuron models.
+Nevertheless, the fundamental principle is the same: artificial neural networks learn by changing the connections between their neurons.
 Such networks can perform a multitude of information-processing tasks.
-They can learn to recognise structures in a set of training data and generalise what they have learnt to other data sets ({\em supervised learning}) .
-A {\em training set} contains a list of input data sets, together with a list of the corresponding {\em target values} that encode the properties of the input data that the network is supposed to learn.
-To solve such association tasks by artificial neural networks can work well -- when the new data sets are governed by the same principles that gave rise to the training data.

-A prime example for a problem of this type is {\em object recognition} in images, for instance in the sequence of camera images of a self-driving car.
-Recently the use of neural networks for object recognition has exploded.
-There are several reasons for this strong interest.
-It is driven, first, by the acute need for such algorithms in industry.
-Second, there are now much better image data bases available for training the networks.
-Third, there is better hardware so that networks with many layers containing many neurons can be efficiently trained ({\em deep learning}) \cite{Goodfellow,LeCun}.
+Neural networks can for instance learn to recognise structures in a data set and, to some extent, generalise what they have learnt.
+A {\em training set} contains a list of input patterns together with a list of corresponding labels , or target values, that encode the properties of the input patterns the network is supposed to learn.
+Artificial neural networks can be trained to classify such data very accurately by adjusting the connection strengths between their neurons, and can learn to generalise the result to other data sets -- provided that the new data is not too different from the training data.
+A prime example for a problem of this type is object recognition in images, for instance in the sequence of camera images taken by a self-driving car.
+Recent interest in machine learning with neural networks is driven in part by the success of neural networks in {\em visual object recognition}.